Do you struggle to find relevant keywords for creating your next blog post? It happens to the best of us.

 - No keyword stats available (possible update may be coming)

-Answering a question that is asked by people on search engines through a blog post can increase your chances of appearing on the topmost part of a Google search results page.
+Answering a question that is asked by people on search engines through a blog post can increase your chances of appearing on the top of a Google search result page (SERP).

 For example, when I search for “What Instagram account has the most followers,” I get a snippet like this: